Aureliano Pertile: Life and career

-Pertile was born in Montagnana, Northern Italy, 18 days after the birth of another celebrated tenor, Giovanni Martinelli, in the same town.
-He studied with Giacomo Orefice in Padua, and Gaetano Bavagnoli in Milan, before making his operatic debut as Lyonel in Martha, in 1911, in Vicenza.
+Pertile was born in Montagnana, in the province of Padua of Northern Italy, 18 days after the birth of another celebrated tenor, Giovanni Martinelli, in the same town.
+He studied with Vittorio Orefice in Padua, and Gaetano Bavagnoli in Milan, before making his operatic debut as Lyonel in Martha, in 1911, in Vicenza.

 After singing in regional Italy and South America, Pertile first sang at the premier Italian opera house, La Scala, Milan, in 1916.
 He appeared on this occasion as Paolo in Francesca da Rimini, opposite Rosa Raïsa.
 Pertile made his New York Metropolitan Opera debut as Cavaradossi in Tosca, with Maria Jeritza in the title role, on 1 December 1921.

 In his only season at the Met, his other roles included des Grieux in Manon Lescaut, Turiddu in Cavalleria rusticana, Grigori in Boris Godunov (with Feodor Chaliapin), Radames in Aida, Canio in Pagliacci (opposite Florence Easton), and Julien in Louise (opposite Geraldine Farrar).
 He also participated in performances of Louise with the Met's touring company at Philadelphia and in Brooklyn.

 Thereafter he returned to Italy, where he established himself as the leading tenor at La Scala from 1927 to 1937, becoming a favourite singer of the principal conductor Arturo Toscanini.